tidyverse/tidyverse.org/content/blog/2020-04-self-cleaning-test-fixtures/index.markdown

 Even though the Sheets API is very file-ID-oriented, I go out of my way to work here via Sheet name.
 I bring this up to illustrate another point: you can also use a helper like this to rationalize your development workflow.

-At first, it feels like `temp_ss()` should create a new Sheet, store its ID, and then schedule it for deletion.
+At first, it feels like `local_ss()` should create a new Sheet, store its ID, and then schedule it for deletion.
 But reality is more messy.
 As I develop a function and its tests, my experimentation can leave behind several instances of a test Sheet (yes, on Drive, you can have several files with the same name!).
-This leads to a very cluttered and confusing situation in the test account, necessitating the occasional "search and destroy" mission for zombie test Sheets.
+This leads to a very cluttered and confusing situation in the test account, requiring a periodic "search and destroy" mission for zombie test Sheets.
 Now my helper immediately alerts me to this problem and applies constant pressure to keep things neat and tidy.

 If you keep stubbing your toe in a particular way as you work on your package, zoom out and consider if you can design the problem away by adjusting your workflow.
 The helper that creates a self-cleaning test fixture is great place to apply this sort of leverage.